 No more than three deductions of $1,000 are allowed.
-If you claim this deduction, you can't claim the $100 credit in Part F.
+If you claim this deduction, you can’t claim the $100 credit in Part E.

-You may claim this credit if your gross income is less than the filing requirement.
-File Form 40 and attach Form 39R to your return.
+You can claim this credit if your gross income is less than the filing requirement.
+File Form 43 and include Form 39NR.

-Only residents, including Idaho residents on active military duty outside Idaho, may claim this credit.
+Only residents, including Idaho residents on active military duty outside Idaho, can claim this credit.

 Note that any link in the information above is updated each year automatically and will take you to the most recent version of the document at the time it is accessed.